xiaoyu2er/orpc/packages/transformer/README.md

 **Server-Side Behavior:**

-Thanks to @orpc/zod, the server can handle OpenAPI requests with the same capabilities as the oRPC transformer.
+Thanks to oRPC server, the server can handle OpenAPI requests with the same capabilities as the oRPC transformer.

 **Client-Side Limitations:**
 When making manual requests, clients must handle: